tongue-tie/blog/background.md

 The ENT gave me and exercise to do to help relax the jaw and advised seeing experts.
 Unfortuntately, I found that the exercises caused more strain and tension in my tongue and neck.
 I went down a rabbit hole of internet research, trying to find local professionals that could help me now that I knew I wasn't just having migraines for 20+ years, I had a jaw problem.
 But the jaw doesn't operate by itself, and I knew there was more to it.

 In August I stopped wearing my upper retainer because it was exacerbating the pain.
 I went to the dentist for a separate issue, but since I was there, I told them about what had happened recently and my general history, and I asked about what they recommended for my retainer and an evaulation for tongue-tie.
-The dentist I spoke to said to lift up my tongue, and she said it was normal and not a problem, and to go back to using a night guard.
+The dentist I spoke to said to stick my tongue out, and she said it was normal and not a problem, and to go back to using a night guard.

 # September 2019: Improved tongue posture